 - Speech (SPCH)

-You can meet the requirement in one of three ways:
+Meet the requirement in one of three ways

 1. Submit the minimum required score on a test of English proficiency.

-Earn the minimum required score on the TOEFL, IELTS, or Harvard English language placement test.
+Earn the minimum required score on the TOEFL, IELTS, or PTE Academic.

 Take one of the tests of English proficiency before registration begins to meet the requirement by the registration deadline.